Customizing DDL¶

 Sort a collection of |

-- function sqlalchemy.schema.sort_tables(tables: Iterable[TableClause], skip_fn: Callable[[ForeignKeyConstraint], bool] | None = None, extra_dependencies: typing_Sequence[Tuple[TableClause, TableClause]] | None = None) List[Table] ¶
+- function sqlalchemy.schema.sort_tables(tables: Iterable[TableClause], skip_fn: Callable[[ForeignKeyConstraint], bool] | None = None, extra_dependencies: typing_Sequence[Tuple[TableClause, TableClause]] | None = None) List[Table]¶

 Sort a collection of

-objects based on dependency.This is a dependency-ordered sort which will emit
+Tableobjects based on dependency.This is a dependency-ordered sort which will emit

-objects.
-Tables are dependent on another based on the presence ofForeignKeyConstraint
+Tableobjects such that they will follow their dependentTableobjects.
+Tables are dependent on another based on the presence ofForeignKeyConstraintobjects as well as explicit dependencies added byTable.add_is_dependent_on().Warning

 The

-function cannot by itself accommodate automatic resolution of dependency cycles between tables, which are usually caused by mutually dependent foreign key constraints.
+sort_tables()function cannot by itself accommodate automatic resolution of dependency cycles between tables, which are usually caused by mutually dependent foreign key constraints.
 When these cycles are detected, the foreign keys of these tables are omitted from consideration in the sort.
 A warning is emitted when this condition occurs, which will be an exception raise in a future release.
 Tables which are not part of the cycle will still be returned in dependency order.To resolve these cycles, the

-function will automatically return foreign key constraints in a separate collection when cycles are detected so that they may be applied to a schema separately.Changed in version 1.3.17: - a warning is emitted when
+ForeignKeyConstraint.use_alterparameter may be applied to those constraints which create a cycle.
+Alternatively, thesort_tables_and_constraints()function will automatically return foreign key constraints in a separate collection when cycles are detected so that they may be applied to a schema separately.Changed in version 1.3.17: - a warning is emitted when

-cannot perform a proper sort due to cyclical dependencies.
+sort_tables()cannot perform a proper sort due to cyclical dependencies.
 This will be an exception in a future release.
 Additionally, the sort will continue to return other tables not involved in the cycle in dependency order which was not the case previously.- Parameters:

 skip_fn¶ – optional callable which will be passed a

-object; if it returns True, this constraint will not be considered as a dependency.
-Note this is different from the same parameter insort_tables_and_constraints()
+ForeignKeyConstraintobject; if it returns True, this constraint will not be considered as a dependency.
+Note this is different from the same parameter insort_tables_and_constraints(), which is instead passed the owningForeignKeyConstraintobject.extra_dependencies¶ – a sequence of 2-tuples of tables which will also be considered as dependent on each other.

 - function sqlalchemy.schema.sort_tables_and_constraints(tables, filter_fn=None, extra_dependencies=None, _warn_for_cycles=False)¶